Welcome to Matagorda Beach!

 Driving on Matagorda Beach

 You will need an annual $10 Matagorda County Beach Vehicle Permit in order to drive onto Matagorda Beach.
-You can buy one at most local merchants or at the beach entrance during the summer.
 The sand on Matagorda Beach can be very soft so drive with caution.
 If you do not have a 4×4 vehicle you are cautioned against driving onto the beach at all most of the time although the county does grade the beach entrance during the summer.
 Yield to traffic headed off the beach and anyone with their hazards on – they could have an emergency.
 The beach is a state highway and all normal driving regulations apply.
-The speed limit on the beach is 20mph.
+The speed limit on the beach is 15 mph.
 Do not drive in the dunes.
 It is illegal and damages our island causing beach erosion.
 You are permitted to follow an established trail through the dunes and into the marsh area, but stay on the trail and do not damage the native grasses.
 Beware of the Matagorda mud back there.
 It can be deeper and thicker than it looks and could take a tank to get you out.
 Check out our page on beach driving tips before you go.
 See the Emergency Info page for towing info if you get stuck on the beach.
-It is expensive to get a 4×4 tow truck to Matagorda Beach.
+The Matagorda Offroad and Recovery Facebook Group is your best bet if get stuck and need help.
 Make sure to check out the beach rules & regulations before you go.

 Swimming

 Matagorda beach is a great place to go swimming, but you should check the conditions when you get there.
-Swimming near the jetties, piers and passes is dangerous due to the currents in that area.
+Swimming near the jetties, piers and passes is dangerous due to the rip currents in those area.
 Mitchell’s Cut and the mouth of the Colorado River often have very swift currents.
 Most drownings on the beach occur in these areas and are preventable.
 When the waves are large on the beach, the riptides will get stronger.
+Make sure you KNOW WHAT TO DO IF CAUGHT IN A RIPTIDE!
+There are loaner life jackets at the main beach entrance.
+Please consider borrowing one if you have children or if you are not a good swimmer.
 Stay in shallow water when riptide warnings are in effect and swim sideways to escape a rip current if you get caught in one.
 It is always best to have someone on the beach to call for help if you do get in trouble.
 If you have any doubts or questions about the conditions, ask a local.
 The people in Matagorda are very friendly and will happily give you advice.